safednn-nasa/DNN-Prophecy/README.md

 ## Usage

 #### Example Notebooks
-The examples folder contains a number of notebooks using Prophecy.
+The examples folder contains a number of notebooks using Prophecy on different models and datasets.

 ### Analyze Command